-Let’s talk about converge technology for a moment.
+Let’s talk about converging technology for a moment.

 Many IT leaders are reconsidering the old methods of putting 1000’s of VMs in a single large pool of storage.
 Why?

-Because even the best storage solutions can crash, which makes the risk of something going terribly wrong, real.
+Because even the best storage solutions can crash, which makes the risk of something going wrong very real.